 Which Steel Alloy Has Great Oxidation Resistance?

 Oxidation resistance is yet another popular characteristic part makers look for in their metal needs.
-Oxidation resistance is unusual one, in that it is achieved in a stainless steel by increasing the Silicon and/or Aluminum content.
-321 Stainless Steel is a popular choice for many reasons, but its’ higher Silicon content does result in a better resistance to oxidation.
+Oxidation resistance is an unusual one, in that it is achieved in stainless steel by increasing the Silicon and/or Aluminum content.
+321 Stainless Steel is a popular choice for many reasons, but its’ higher Silicon content does result in better resistance to oxidation.
 Typical application of 321 Stainless Steel include:

-What are the benefits of cold rolled stainless steel?
+What are the benefits of cold-rolled stainless steel?

 Cold rolling stainless steel allows us to reach thicknesses and tolerances that nobody would have thought possible at the time of its’ invention.
 Being able to reach thicknesses as small as .00039 inches (Yes 3 zeroes is correct) has been a catalyst in propelling the transportation and medical industries in the future.
 Cold rolling with precision characteristics in mind also allows us to increase the physical properties and strength of the alloy being rolled.
 Stainless steel truly has some amazing capabilities and will hopefully be a partner in technological advancements for years to come.